docccdev/evokit/docs/base/block-props.md

 # Block props

-For examples, consider the use base props on the [Box][evokit-box] block.
+For examples, consider the use props on the [Box][evokit-box] block.

 ---